mgibbs1322/CS50/README.md

 # CS50
-Programs and files from the Harvard CS50 edX course - 2016
+Solutions and files from the Harvard CS50 edX course - 2016